1cupbesan gram flour, sifted, 125 grams (measured after sifting the flour)

 Mix the besan and the ghee together, at first it will form a clump.
 Don't worry and keep stirring, it will start to loosen up a bit.
 (See pictures above to see how it looks at every stage!)

 Keep stirring continuously on low heat.
 Besan will continue to loosen up and after around 15 minutes (see picture 6 above), it will turn into a smooth paste like consistency.I roasted the besan for around 25 minutes on low heat until it had a nice golden-ish color.
 Your kitchen will also be filled with a aroma by then.
+This time may differ depending on several things (please see notes).

 Remove pan from heat.
 If you want, transfer the besan to another container so that it doesn't cook further and doesn't burn.I didn't transfer it.
 So after removing pan from heat, I kept stirring for 2 to 3 minutes until it cooled down a little.